-- an inability to initiate or continue clinical trials for apitegromab, SRK-181, SRK-439 or of future product candidates under development; - delay in submitting regulatory applications, or receiving regulatory approvals, for apitegromab, SRK-181, SRK-439 or future product candidates; - loss of the cooperation of an existing or future collaborator;

-- subjecting third-party manufacturing facilities or our manufacturing facilities to additional inspections by regulatory authorities; - requirements to cease distribution or to recall batches of apitegromab, SRK-181, SRK-439 or future product candidates; and - in the event of approval to market and commercialize apitegromab, SRK-181, SRK-439 or a future product candidate, an inability to meet commercial demands for our products.
+- an inability to initiate or continue clinical trials for apitegromab, SRK-181, SRK-439 or of future product candidates under development; - delay in submitting regulatory applications, or receiving regulatory approvals, for apitegromab, SRK-181, SRK-439 or future product candidates; - loss of the cooperation of an existing or future collaborator; - subjecting third-party manufacturing facilities or our manufacturing facilities to additional inspections by regulatory authorities; - requirements to cease distribution or to recall batches of apitegromab, SRK-181, SRK-439 or future product candidates; and - in the event of approval to market and commercialize apitegromab, SRK-181, SRK-439 or a future product candidate, an inability to meet commercial demands for our products.

-In addition, we contract support at unplanned additional expense or harm with fill and finishing providers which we believe have the appropriate expertise, facilities and scale to meet our productivity.
-Our workforce reductions could also harm needs.
-Failure to maintain compliance with cGMP can result in a contractor receiving FDA sanctions, which can impact our ability to attract operate or lead to delays in any clinical development programs.
-We believe that our current fill and retain qualified management, scientific, finish contractors are operating in accordance with cGMP, but we can give no assurance that the FDA, EMA, competent authorities of the EU Member States or other regulatory agencies will not conclude that a lack of compliance exists.
-In addition, any delay in contracting for fill and finish services, or failure of the contract manufacturer to perform the services as needed, may delay any clinical trials, registration and manufacturing personnel who are critical to commercial launches, which could negatively affect our business.
-Any failure
+In addition, we contract with fill and finishing providers which we believe have the appropriate expertise, facilities and scale to meet our needs.
+Failure to maintain compliance with cGMP can result in a contractor receiving FDA sanctions, which can impact our ability to operate or lead to delays in any clinical development programs.
+We believe that our current fill and finish contractors are operating in accordance with cGMP, but we can give no assurance that the FDA, EMA, competent authorities of the EU Member States or other regulatory agencies will not conclude that a lack of compliance exists.
+In addition, any delay in contracting for fill and finish services, or failure of the contract manufacturer to perform the services as needed, may delay any clinical trials, registration and commercial launches, which could negatively affect our business.

-Our reliance on third parties, such as manufacturers, may subject us to attract risks relating to manufacturing scale-up and may cause us to undertake substantial obligations, including financial obligations.
+Our reliance on third parties, such as manufacturers, may subject us to risks relating to manufacturing scale-up and may cause us to undertake substantial obligations, including financial obligations.

-In order to continue to conduct later-stage clinical trials, or, retain qualified personnel could prevent us from if approved, produce commercial product, we will need to manufacture such product candidate in large quantities.
+In order to continue to conduct later-stage clinical trials, or, if approved, produce commercial product, we will need to manufacture such product candidate in large quantities.
 In particular, we expect to rely on our contract manufacturers to scale our manufacturing processes for future clinical trials of apitegromab, and if our development efforts are successful and if apitegromab is approved, for commercial supply of apitegromab.
-We, or any manufacturing partners, may be unable to successfully developing increase the manufacturing capacity for apitegromab in a timely or cost-effective manner to meet our supply requirements.
+We, or any manufacturing partners, may be unable to successfully increase the manufacturing capacity for apitegromab in a timely or cost-effective manner to meet our supply requirements.
 In addition, quality-control issues may arise during scale-up activities.
-If we, or any manufacturing partners, are unable to successfully scale-up the manufacture of our product candidates in sufficient quality and quantity, the future development, testing, clinical trials, and if approved, commercial supply, of that product candidate may be delayed or infeasible, and regulatory approval, commercial launch or commercial supply of any resulting product may be delayed or not received, which could significantly harm our business.
+If we, or any manufacturing partners, are unable to successfully scale-up the manufacture of our product candidates in sufficient quality and quantity, the development, testing, clinical trials, and if approved, commercial supply, of that product candidate may be delayed or infeasible, and regulatory approval, commercial launch or commercial supply of any resulting product may be delayed or not received, which could significantly harm our business.

-We will need to continue to grow our organization in certain areas, including our personnel, systems and relationships with third parties, in order to develop our drug product candidates, and we may experience difficulties in managing this growth.
+We will need to continue to grow our organization in certain areas, including our personnel, systems and relationships with third parties, in order to develop our product candidates, and we may experience difficulties in managing this growth.

 As our clinical development plans and commercialization strategies continue to develop and expand, we expect we will need to hire additional managerial, clinical development, scientific, regulatory, commercial, and administrative personnel.
-Our ability to compete in the highly competitive oncology and immuno-oncology fields biotechnology industry depends upon our ability to attract and retain highly qualified specialized personnel.
-If As apitegromab and SRK-181 approach approaches commercialization, we will also need to hire sales, marketing and other commercial personnel.
+Our ability to compete in the highly competitive biotechnology industry depends upon our ability to attract and retain highly qualified specialized personnel.
+As apitegromab approaches commercialization, we will also need to hire sales, marketing and other commercial personnel.
 Future growth would impose significant added responsibilities on members of management, including: